symbolworks/sysh/README.md

 ## Example Session

 We bring an example session in interacting with typical Sysh application.
+The client does not contain knowledge of `tasks`, `notes`, or their commands; these are supplied by the application according to the current context.
 When the example session starts, user interface (UI) shows:

 ```
 Applications.
 Choose a command: